samaythakur/SmartQC-On-Device-Visual-Quality-Inspection/README.md

-# SmartQC: On-Device Visual Quality Inspection (Snapdragon)
+# SmartQC: On-Device Visual Quality Inspection (Snapdragon® AI Lab Build & Present Challenge)

 A Windows desktop app that classifies product quality/defects from a webcam or uploaded image, running inference locally on the Snapdragon NPU via